Manage GCP Backend Bucket IAM Policies

 Beyond these examples

-The examples reference pre-existing infrastructure such as a backend bucket (imageBackend) with project and name.
+The examples reference pre-existing infrastructure such as the backend bucket (by name and project).
 They focus on IAM binding configuration rather than provisioning the backend bucket itself.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each IAM management level is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the BackendBucketIamPolicy resource reference for all available configuration options.

 Let's manage GCP Backend Bucket IAM Policies